Jay Jones: Personal life

 Jones is Catholic.
 He is a lifelong member of the Basilica of Saint Mary of the Immaculate Conception in Norfolk.

 Jones was introduced by a friend to public relations media manager Mavis Baah in 2017.
 They married in September 2020.
 The couple has two sons.
-Baah is the daughter of Janna Baah from Almaty, Kazakhstan, and Dr. Anthony Baah from Accra, Ghana.
+Baah is the daughter of Janna Baah from Almaty, Kazakhstan, and Anthony Baah from Accra, Ghana.
 The Baah family immigrated to the United States when Mavis was five years old.